Qualcomm-HypX-Reversing/Scripts/README.md

-Various scripts used for the project
+Various scripts used for the project.